Best Interest Rate ETFs to Buy

 Based upon the best types of ETFs for rising interest rates, we did the homework for you and researched dozens of funds to highlight five interest rate ETFs in five different categories to consider for your portfolio.

 - iShares Short Treasury Bond ETF (SHV): This short-term bond ETF invests in U.S. Treasury bonds with maturities less than one year.
 The short duration reduces interest rate risk compared to longer durations and can even produce positive returns in a rising interest rate environment.
-Assets are over $15 billion and expenses are just 0.15% or $15 for every $10,000 invested.
+Assets are around $17 billion and expenses are just 0.15% or $15 for every $10,000 invested.

-- iShares TIPS Bond ETF (TIP): By far the largest ETF that invests in Treasury Inflation-Protected Securities, aka TIPS, the TIP ETF has over $22 billion in assets and has a low expense ratio of 0.20%.
+- iShares TIPS Bond ETF (TIP): By far the largest ETF that invests in Treasury Inflation-Protected Securities, aka TIPS, the TIP ETF has almost $27 billion in assets and has a low expense ratio of 0.19%.